 - 24.4 A seafarer whose disability, in accordance with 24.2 above is assessed at 50% or more under the attached ANNEX 6 shall, for the purpose of this paragraph, be regarded as permanently unfit for further sea service in any capacity and be entitled to 100% compensation.
 Furthermore, any seafarer assessed at less than 50 % disability but certified as permanently unfit for further sea service in any capacity by the company-nominated doctor, shall also be entitled to 100 % compensation.
 Any disagreement as to entitlement under this clause shall be resolved in accordance with the procedures set out in 24.2 above. - 24.5 Shipowners, in discharging their responsibilities to provide for safe and decent working conditions, should have effective arrangements for the payment of compensation for personal injury.
-When a claim arises, payment should be made promptly and in full, and there should be no pressure by the shipowner or by the representative of the insurers for a payment less than the contractual amount due under this Agreement.
-Where the nature of the personal injury makes it difficult for the shipowner to make a full payment of the claim, consideration to be given to the payment of an interim amount so as to avoid undue hardship.
+When a valid claim arises, payment should be made promptly and in full, and there should be no pressure by the shipowner or by the representative of the insurers for a payment less than the contractual amount due under this Agreement.
+Where the nature of the personal injury makes it difficult for the shipowner to make a full payment of the claim, consideration to be given to the payment of an interim amount so as to avoid undue hardship. - 24.6 Any payment effected under 24.1 to 24.5 above, shall be without prejudice to any claim for compensation made in law, but shall be deducted from any settlement in respect of such claim.